Surf13/Checker_Board/README.md

  $make
  $./main

+4. Note: Executable file generates in Project Directory not the src folder

- 3. Board Should Generate, use Mouse clicks to select pieces to move
+3. Board Should Generate, use Mouse clicks to select pieces to move -Left Mouse Click for Normal Moves
+    -Middle Mouse Click for Additional Jumps